intel/wult/content/pages/how-it-work.rst

 *SilentTime* is the time between ``mwait`` and the delayed event, modulo the *TBI* overhead (it takes time to get *TBI*, and there are other instructions between *TBI* read and ``mwait``).
-In other words, this is the time the CPU stayed.
+In other words, this is approximate time the CPU stayed idle.

 **Step 6: interrupt latency**